-The objective of this course is to provide a foundation of game theory to help students apply game theory to problem solving in a rigorous way;1.At the end of this course, the students can expect to be able to model real-world situations using game theory, analyze the situations using game theoretic concepts, and design correct and robust solutions (mechanisms, algorithms, protocols) that would work for rational and intelligent agents;2.The students will have an opportunity to obtain an exposure to and a serious appreciation of the seminal contributions of celebrities such as von Neumann, John Nash, Lloyd Shapley, Robert Aumann, William Vickrey, Leonid Hurwicz, Eric Maskin, and Roger Myerson;3.After completing the course, the students will be able to make forays into topical areas such as algorithmic game theory, algorithmic mechanism design, computational social choice, auctions and market design, electronic commerce, Internet monetization, social network research, and mechanism design for multiagent systems.;4.Students would be able to pursue inter-disciplinary topics such as cyberphysical systems (such as crowdsourcing networks) by formulating and solving topical problems using the conceptual foundations covered in the course.
+The objective of this course is to provide a foundation of game theory to help students apply game theory to problem solving in a rigorous way;1.
+At the end of this course, the students can expect to be able to model real-world situations using game theory, analyze the situations using game theoretic concepts, and design correct and robust solutions (mechanisms, algorithms, protocols) that would work for rational and intelligent agents;2.
+The students will have an opportunity to obtain an exposure to and a serious appreciation of the seminal contributions of celebrities such as von Neumann, John Nash, Lloyd Shapley, Robert Aumann, William Vickrey, Leonid Hurwicz, Eric Maskin, and Roger Myerson;3.
+After completing the course, the students will be able to make forays into topical areas such as algorithmic game theory, algorithmic mechanism design, computational social choice, auctions and market design, electronic commerce, Internet monetization, social network research, and mechanism design for multiagent systems.;4.
+Students would be able to pursue inter-disciplinary topics such as cyberphysical systems, intelligent transportation, service science, green supply chains, and human computation systems (such as crowdsourcing networks) by formulating and solving topical problems using the conceptual foundations covered in the course.

-Optimization for Machine Learning and Data Science
+E1 260 Aug 3:1 Optimization for Machine Learning and Data Science Department: Electrical Communication Engineering Course Outcomes: